haridev-v/geometry-first-fem/index.md

 nav_order: 1
 ---

-# Geometry-First Foundations of the Finite Element Method
+# Geometric Foundations of the Finite Element Method

 **A conceptual reconstruction of the Finite Element Method from geometric and operator-projection principles.**
 ---